To create a truly dynamic organisation, you need professionals and leaders whose traits support innovative culture.

 5. Flat but strong leadership.

-These matter of course, because culture and leadership are intricately linked.
-To rapidly recreate successful businesses while providing a social safety net for employees, organisations should behave like mature start-ups and their leaders must act like caring founders.
+These matter because culture and leadership are intricately linked.
+In the aftermath of this global shock, to recreate successful businesses while providing a social safety net for employees, organisations must behave like mature start-ups and their leaders must act like caring founders.